chuchuyuan/DSCI510_Final/README.md

 Run the forth cell to select the rows with zipcode in the Dataset 1 and valid rating and price.
 Restaurants with rating of 0 and price of 0 are deleted from this dataset because they're not representative.
 The number of price is the number of dollar signs you see from Yelp, ranging from 1 to 4, meaning from cheap to expensive.

-Run the next cell to save the dataframe as csv in my computer.
+Run the next cell to save the dataframe as csv.

-Run the next cell to see the **sample output** of dataset 3.

-The final cell is the option cell as a **sample mode** to test the function of using Yelp API to download data, providing you with 50 restaurants in LA, which should take you no more than 3 seconds.
+The rest two cells are optional as a **sample mode** to test the function of using Yelp API to download data, providing you with 5 restaurants in LA.
+Run the final cell to save the sample output in a csv file.